Scottish Central Railway: Conception

 Surveys of the route were carried out, and a route selected following the present-day main line from Larbert to Perth, except for the location of the Perth station; and there was to be a branch line to Crieff.
-The Bill for the line went to the 1845 session of Parliament, and the Scottish Central Railway obtained its Act on 31 July 1845.
+The bill for the line went to the 1845 session of Parliament, and the Scottish Central Railway obtained the Scottish Central Railway Act 1845 (8 & 9 Vict. c. clxi) on 31 July 1845.
 The engineers for the line were Joseph Locke and John Edward Errington.